Trauma Therapy for the Lasting Impact of Emotionally Unsafe Relationships

 Working Together

-Sessions are offered in person in Scottsdale and via secure telehealth for clients located in Arizona, California, and Massachusetts.
+Sessions are offered in-person in Scottsdale, AZ and via Telehealth to adults located in Arizona, California, and Massachusetts.

 Limited evening and weekend appointments are available.